Introduction to quantum groups: 8a. Free probability

 \begin{definition} Two subalgebras $B,C\subset A$ are called free when the following condition is satisfied, for any $b_i\in B$ and $c_i\in C$:

 Also, two variables $b,c\in A$ are called free when the algebras that they generate,

 are free inside $A$, in the above sense. \end{definition}

-In short, freeness appears by definition as a kind of ``free analogue'' of independence, taking into account the fact that the variables do not necessarily commute.
-We will see in a moment examples, theory, applications, and other reasons for studying freeness.
-As a first observation, of theoretical nature, there is actually a certain lack of symmetry between Definition 8.3 and Definition 8.5, because in contrast to the former, the latter does not include an explicit formula for the quantities of the following type:
+As a first observation, of theoretical nature, there is actually a certain lack of symmetry between Definition 8.10 and Definition 8.12, because in contrast to the former, the latter does not include an explicit formula for the quantities of the following type:

 However, this is not an issue, and is simply due to the fact that the formula in the free case is something more complicated, the result being as follows:

 \begin{proposition} Assuming that $B,C\subset A$ are free, the restriction of $tr$ to $<B,C>$ can be computed in terms of the restrictions of $tr$ to $B,C$.
 To be more precise,